placebo-imaging-consortium/placebo-imaging-consortium.github.io/README.md

-# Placebo Imaing Consortium
+# Placebo Imaging Consortium

-## An international consortium to foster the understanding of the placebo-effect with neuroimaing.
+## *An international consortium to foster the understanding of the placebo-effect with neuroimaing.*
 #### *Since 2015*

 *This website is under construction*